alskipp/ASProgressPopUpView/README.md

 How to use it
 ---

 It’s very simple.
-Drag a UIProgressView into your Storyboard/nib and set its class to ASProgressPopUpView – that's it.
+Drag a `UIView` into your Storyboard/nib and set the height and width to the size you need, now set its class to `ASProgressPopUpView` – that's it.
 The example below demonstrates how to customize the appearance.

 ```objective-c